When should you visit your Neuro-Ophthalmologist?

 Neuro-Ophthalmology is a super specialty that merges the fields of neurology and ophthalmology.
 Neuro-ophthalmologists are responsible for the diagnosis and management of complex systemic diseases of the nervous system that affect vision, eye movements and alignment, as well as pupillary reflexes.

 Your eye doctor will usually suggest you visit an expert in Neuro-Ophthalmology after a comprehensive eye examination, in case you need special care.
 Often, the symptoms that prompt such a referral include those associated with optic nerve disease or diseases of the visual pathway (the nervous system component that connects the eyes to the brain).
+Neuro ophthalmology specialist in Kolkata.
 Other reasons could be the diseases affecting the pupils of the eye, and certain kinds of squint (especially paralytic).

 Common Symptoms that Require Attention